danielkucera/esp-arduino-ebus/README.md

 * subtopic: cmd/insert
 * payload:  ebus command in form of "ZZPBSBNNDBx" with a UNIQUE_KEY for e.g.
 {
-  "key": "UNIQUE_KEY",               // ebus command as string "command": "fe070009",             // ebus command as vector of "ZZPBSBNNDBx" "unit": "°C",                      // unit of the received data "active": false,                   // active sending of command
+  "key": "UNIQUE_KEY",               // unique key of command "command": "fe070009",             // ebus command as vector of "ZZPBSBNNDBx" "unit": "°C",                      // unit of the received data "active": false,                   // active sending of command